milesfrain/stm32template/README.md

 ```
 Note that `ctrl-C` will let you jump to the bottom of the licenses.

 When updating the IDE, it will continue to use the original install path.
-So rather than requiring constant path editing or full IDE reinstalls for CI script compatibility, we're using a versionless symlinked path.
+So rather than requiring constant path editing or full IDE reinstalls for CI script compatibility, we're using a versionless symlinked path that's also compatible with the docker image directory structure.
 Set up that symlink by running (substitue `1.5.1` for your particular IDE version):
 ```
+sudo mkdir /opt/st
-ln -frs ~/st/stm32cubeide_1.5.1 ~/st/stm32cubeide
+sudo ln -frs ~/st/stm32cubeide_1.5.1 /opt/st/stm32cubeide
 ```

 Download ST-Link Server from: